neuroneuro15/SciCourseSite2/app/content/lessons/Lesson3_CorePython.md

   - Understand what a variable is, and the different core data types: int, float, char, str, bool
   - Understand how and when to use if-else statements and while loops
   - Understand how to use functions, and how to access and read the help documentation for functions
-  - Understand how to write and run a Python script.
+  - Understand how to write a Python script.

 ## Sample Code